 Panama City's seafood market, the Mercado de Mariscos, lies at the foot of the historic Casco Viejo district and is, as you would expect, bustling.

 It consists of two parts.
 To the left is the market proper, where you can buy freshly caught seafood fresh off the fishing boats you see in the bay.
-This part of the market opens early--around 5am.
+This part of the market opens early--around 5am, as the fisherman arrive in with their overnight catch.
 Fresh fish, lobsters, and shellfish are all laid out on ice or swimming in buckets of water.